codecov/shared/README.md

 ## Getting started

-To get started, you will need a few things due the presence of a rust extension on this package:
+To get started, ensure that you have:

-1. Have rust installed in your system
+1. Docker installed on your machine
-2. Have a virtualenv (whichever one you prefer)
-3. Run
+2. Run
 ```
-pip install setuptools-rust pip-tools
-python setup.py develop
-pip install -r requirements.txt -r tests/requirements.txt
+docker compose up
 ```

 ## Releasing a new version on shared